The Future of DC

 Session Description

-With the Pensions Commission considering reforms such as AE from “pound one”, lowering the entry age to 18, extending coverage to the self‑employed, and exploring matching incentives, the panel will examine whether the non-investment pillars of VFM can be the real accelerators of adequacy.
+With the Pensions Commission considering changes like AE from “pound one”, lowering the entry age to 18, extending coverage to the self‑employed, and exploring matching incentives, the panel will examine how these policy levers could accelerate progress on adequacy.

-Speakers will outline what adequacy‑focused VFM could look like in practice, and what employers, providers and policymakers must do now to prepare members for the realities of saving enough for retirement.
+Speakers will outline what an adequacy‑focused approach could look like in practice, and what employers, providers and policymakers must do now to prepare members for the realities of saving enough for retirement.

 Speakers in this Session